Walk, Cycle Greater Bendigo Strategy

 Walking and cycling are a person’s most simple form of independent transport and popular for recreation.
 The Active Living Census (2014) shows walking and cycling are the top two, year-round ways residents get regular physical activity.
 Walking and cycling is accessible to many and contributes to local economies and the social, cultural and mental health of our communities.
-A new walking and cycling strategy will guide future decision making with the aim to make it easier for more people to walk and cycle more often.
+The Walk, Cycle Greater Bendigo Strategy (2019) guides future decision making with the aim to make it easier for more people to walk and cycle more often.

 - Walking is a person’s most basic form of independent mobility and includes the use of aids such as frames, wheelchairs and motorised scooters.

 - Cycling includes all types of pushbikes used for everyday cycling, commuting, recreation and sport, this includes electric bicycles, tricycles, recumbent cycles and cargo bikes which are all becoming more common

 To inform the Strategy we asked you, our community what would make it easier for you to walk or cycle more often.
 More than 700 face to face conversations were held, 500 surveys collected, 4 school visits held and over 1800 interactions collected on an interactive map.
 A Walk, Cycle Greater Bendigo Community Reference Group was established to contribute to the development of the Strategy.